 Correct, certificates are not automatically reissued.
 An individual must update their contact information with the Muskie School in order for a certificate to be reissued.
 In the past, certificate holders were under no obligation to keep their data current so we might not have current addresses.
 Certificate holders should send their updated home contact information to: email@example.com

 In cases where an institution spreads the knowledge competencies for a single domain over multiple courses, yes.
 There are a few instances of this in the 2008 requirements.
-For example, someone who takes their program through either Husson University or Central Maine Community College must complete two courses to meet the Vocational Aspects of Disabilities requirement.
+For example, under the 2008 requirements, someone who had completed their program through either Husson University or Central Maine Community College had to complete two courses to meet the Vocational Aspects of Disabilities requirement.

 Continuing Education Questions

-Certificates without an expiration date will become invalid on January 1, 2020.
+Certificates without an expiration date are invalid as of January 1, 2020.
 Please update your contact information to obtain a new certificate with an expiration date.
 Directions on how to do so are in the previous FAQ section.
-Once you have been reissued as an MHRT/C with an expiration date you must complete continuing education in order to renew it every two years.
+Once you have been reissued as an MHRT/C with an expiration date you must complete the required continuing education in order to renew it.